Project Zi (name will change later, it's just a project name).

-Most of the time, I will try to remain true to the NES and limit myself to 4 colors (or 3 colors + transparency) per sprite.
+Most of the time, I will try to remain true to the NES and limit myself to 4 colors (or 3 colors + transparency) per 16x16 sprite.

 The native resolution of the game is 426x240.

-I have created some enemies in my other engine (373 enemies in total, minus ~100 enemies that are very similar to other enemies) which means that I can easily modify these existing enemies to suit the needs of this game.
+In my other engine, I have created 373 enemies in total (minus ~100 enemies that are very similar to other enemies).
+This means that I will be able to easily modify my existing enemies to suit the needs of this game.

 The music will be added when the rest of the game is done.